Blue Lagoon

 The healing powers of the Blue Lagoon

-The geothermal waters of the Blue Lagoon are typically heated to between 98°F and 104°F (37°C and 40°C) and are famous for their high levels of silica, algae, and minerals, which explain the lagoon's cloudy blue appearance.
+The geothermal waters of the lagoon are typically heated to between 98°F and 104°F (37°C and 40°C) and are famous for their high levels of silica, algae, and minerals, which explain the lagoon's cloudy blue appearance.
 The mineral-rich waters have long been reputed for their healing properties and are reported to help skin conditions including psoriasis and eczema.
 If you'd like to do more than soak, there is also a sauna, steam room, silica mud masks, and in-water massages.

 Show all